 I think it’s good, because that way you will be disciplined enough to make sure that your SIP’s go on time, but also does not hurt you too badly in case of emergency

-Unless you are expert in understanding markets and how they will behave (which I think no one knows), it does not make a lot of sense to time your SIP’s .
-Just let them run in all kind of markets and focus on your long term goals.
+Unless you are an expert in understanding markets and how they will behave (which I think no one knows), it does not make a lot of sense to time your SIP’s.
+Just let them run in all kinds of markets and focus on your long term goals.

 When you sell your mutual funds, there is no TDS which is deducted.
 You get the full amount in your bank account and then you need to figure out the tax amount and pay it later.

 However there is no exception to this.
-In case of NRI’s, if they redeem their debt funds, then TDS is applicable.
+In the case of NRIs, if they redeem their debt funds, then TDS is applicable.